Resolving IP Conflicts Between Cloned VMs

 -

-virsh net-dhcp-leases defaultshows only VM A’s IP
+virsh net-dhcp-leases defaultshows only VM A’s entry

 Root Cause